gabrielegenovese/chorer/README.md

 ## Usage

-Use `rebar3` to run the program from the Command Line.
+Use `rebar3` to run the program from the command line.

 ```erlang
 # rebar3 shell